Arab Bank Bahrain

 - Consent: We will only process your personal information with your explicit written consent except for reasons permitted under the Law.

-Which personal information do we collect and process
+Which personal data do we collect and process

 The personal data we collect includes data provided by you at the start of our relationship or at any time thereafter such as: